I don’t know if you’ve noticed, but there are more and more Mac games torrent sites out there.

 And as anyone remotely familiar with the internet would tell you, these are all shady websites you should never download anything from.
 Yet somehow, they still manage to appear on the top search results for many popular Mac games.

 And it gets worst.
 They even offer free downloads for games that don’t even exist on MacOS!
 FIFA 19 on Mac?
 Seriously?

-Putting aside the fact piracy is wrong, you should be careful.
-I would never download anything from sites like that because there are only two possible outcomes:
+Aside from the fact that piracy is wrong, you should be careful, as there are only two possible outcomes:

 - Best case scenario: It’s a wrapped version of a Windows pirated copy that probably won’t work.

 Either way, it’s not worth it.
 But luckily, there are better alternatives that are legal, support developers and can be free (or close to).

 How to find and download free Mac games?

 While most are busy talking about the trends that hurt consumers (loot boxes come to mind), there is another trend that is quietly picking up: stores giving away free games.